 67 new COVID-19 cases in Waterloo Region, active infections dip slightly

-Health officials in Waterloo Region logged 67 new COVID-19 infections Wednesday, continuing an alarming trend of spiking cases in the community.
+Health officials in Waterloo Region logged 67 new COVID-19 infections Wednesday, continuing a trend of spiking cases in the community.

 Despite the double-digit jump in new infections on Wednesday, active cases in Waterloo Region declined slightly, down to 503.